-We engaged Cushman & Wakefield, Inc. ("Cushman") a division of which is an independent third party real estate advisory and consulting firm, to provide, or cause its subsidiaries to provide, appraised values of our domestic real estate property investments as of December 31, 2013.
+We engaged Cushman & Wakefield, Inc. ("Cushman") a division of which is an independent third party real estate advisory and consulting firm, to provide, or cause its subsidiaries to provide, appraised values of our domestic real estate property investments as of December 31, 2014.
 These appraisals were performed in accordance with Uniform Standards of Professional Appraisal Practice.
 Cushman has extensive experience in conducting appraisals and valuations on real properties and each of our appraisals was prepared by personnel who are members of the Appraisal Institute and have the Member of Appraisal Institute ("MAI") designation.

-Additionally, we engaged Knight Frank, LLP, ("Knight Frank") an independent third party real estate advisory and consulting services firm, to provide appraised values of our international real estate investments as of December 31, 2013.
+Additionally, we engaged Knight Frank, LLP, ("Knight Frank") an independent third party real estate advisory and consulting services firm, to provide appraised values of our international real estate investments as of December 31, 2014.
 These appraisals were performed in accordance with the professional standards as published by the Royal Institution of Chartered Surveyors, with the exception of our Australian real estate property investments, in which case the appraisals were performed in accordance with the Australian Property Institute and the International Valuation Standards.

-We also engaged Jones Lang LaSalle Incorporated ("JLL"), an independent third party real estate advisory and consulting services firm, to perform valuations of our debt obligations as of December 31, 2013.
+We also engaged Jones Lang LaSalle Incorporated ("JLL"), an independent third party real estate advisory and consulting services firm, to perform valuations of our debt obligations as of December 31, 2014.

-In establishing the fixed offering price of \$10.40 per share, in addition to using the appraised values of our real estate property investments and values of our debt obligations, our board of directors also included in its determination the values of other assets and liabilities such as cash, tenant and loan receivables, accounts payable and accrued expenses, distributions payable and other assets and liabilities, all of which were valued at cost.
-Our board of directors also took into consideration the costs and expenses associated with raising equity in connection with this offering and other fees and expenses related to making real estate investments.
-No liquidity discounts or discounts relating to the fact that we are externally managed were applied to the fixed offering price and no attempt was made to value Hines Global as an enterprise.
+In establishing the estimated per share NAV of \$9.44 per share, in addition to using the appraised values of our real estate property investments and values of the our debt obligations, our board of directors also included in its determination the values of other assets and liabilities such as cash, tenant and loan receivables, accounts payable and accrued expenses, distributions payable and other assets and liabilities, all of which were valued at cost.
+No liquidity discounts or discounts relating to the fact that we are externally managed were applied to the estimated per share NAV and no attempt was made to value Hines Global as an enterprise.
+Additionally, the estimated per share NAV was reduced by the value of noncontrolling interests owned by other parties in real estate investments that are not wholly-owned by the Company, including the Brindleyplace Project, WaterWall Place, Aviva Coral Gables, and the Flagship Capital Joint Venture.

-Additionally, we engaged Cushman to assess the reasonableness of our new estimated NAV per share.
+Additionally, we engaged Cushman to assess the reasonableness of our new estimated per share NAV.
 In doing so, Cushman utilized their appraised values as described above, the appraised values provided by Knight Frank, the valuations of our debt obligations provided by JLL and information provided by management regarding balances of cash, tenant and loan receivables, accounts payable and accrued expenses, distributions payable and other assets and liabilities.
-Cushman concluded that our board of directors' determination of the new estimated NAV per share was reasonable.
+Cushman concluded that the new estimated per share NAV determined by our board of directors was reasonable.

-The aggregate appraised value of our real estate property investments was approximately \$4.0 billion, including amounts attributable to noncontrolling interests, which represents a 4.7% increase when compared to the previously determined appraised value of our assets (for assets that were acquired prior to 2013) and to the cost of our assets that were acquired during 2013.
-The increase in the offering price from the appreciation of our real estate property investments was partially offset by the dilution of acquisition fees and expenses incurred from our real estate investments made since our last valuation.
+The aggregate appraised value of our real estate property investments was approximately \$4.65 billion, including amounts attributable to noncontrolling interests, which represents a 3.3% increase when compared to the previously determined appraised value of our assets, including adjustments for properties acquired during 2014 and the effects of properties disposed of during 2014 and to the cost of our assets that were acquired during 2014.
+This 3.3% increase resulted from 8.1% of appreciation in the appraised values of our real estate property investments offset by 4.8% of dilution resulting from the devaluation of foreign currencies against the U.S. dollar.